Storage Modes in Active Directory

 Directory Integrated mode is the preferred mode.

-The modes provide a method for storing Unix and Linux information in Active Directory, including UIDs and GIDs, so that AD Bridge can map SIDs to UIDs and GIDs and vice versa.
+The storage mode provides a method for storing Unix/Linux attributes, including UIDs and GIDs, so that AD Bridge can map SIDs to UIDs and GIDs and vice versa.

-The mapping lets AD Bridge use an Active Directory user account to grant a user access to a Unix or Linux resource that is governed by a UID-GID scheme.
-When an AD user logs on a Unix or Linux computer, the AD Bridge agent communicates with the Active Directory Domain Controller through standard LDAP protocols to obtain the following authorization data:
+This mapping lets AD Bridge identify the user or group and grants access to a Unix/Linux resource that is governed by a UID-GID scheme.
+When an AD user logs on to a Unix/Linux computer, the AD Bridge agent communicates with the Active Directory Domain to obtain the following information:

 - Primary GID

 - Home directory

 AD Bridge uses this information to control the user's access to Unix and Linux resources by membership.